INSTEAD OF OFF-SHORE COMPANIES

 Estonian organizations can obtain a European EORI number and a VAT number.

 Since 2000, the profit tax in Estonia has been 0% if the company's profit has not been distributed.
 It does not matter in which country the profit is received, it is not possible to collect tax from it.
 The profit is reinvested and applied to the business of the organization, for example, is used to repay the loan.
-Taxes are not charged and there are no fiscal payments until the profit is directed to dividend payments.
+Taxes are not charged and there are no fiscal payments until the profit are directed to dividend payments.

 Also, the founder of an Estonian company may be a legal entity.
 This makes registration easier and makes it possible to use the company for profitable tax planning.